 As a result of the Spanish affair and his good driving generally, Frank’s reputation had preceded him.
 A message came down to him.
 “Mr. Mann wants to see you”.
 “What for”, asked Frank, but an answer was not forthcoming.
 So he went into the office to see Mr. Mann.
 “Now then,” he was asked: “What’s your name.
 How long have you had this wagon?”
 Frank told him.
 “Well”, Mr. Mann replied, congratulating him, “it wouldn’t do for everyone to be like you, we should soon be out of work.”

 This wagon used to do some 300 to 360 miles each week at about 5 m.p.h. (the maximum permitted speed).
-On one occasion, Frank was caught by a copper for speeding at Doncaster.
+On one occasion in November 1912, Frank was caught by a copper for speeding at Doncaster.
 He had been to deliver ale to a large hotel opposite the police station and on leaving, went up the road at some 8 mph., it was alleged.
 He was stopped and the policeman said: “Hey, do you know you’re going too fast”.
 Frank’s reply was: “Not half as fast as my firm would like me to go.”
 The case came up in court and Frank remembered that the Mayor was on the bench.
 The fine was 10 shillings and 10 shillings costs.

 After this period at Bentley’s Frank returned to Armitage’s and the job of delivering bricks.
 At the beginning of the First World War he was still driving the big McLaren engine and on one occasion he took two trailers and loads to the new munitions factory at Barnbow near Crossgates, being preceded by Joseph Doggett whose wagon at Bentley’s had been commandeered for war work.